peidacai/espresso-math.github.io/_posts/2016-10-19-General-Assembly-Project04.md

 ---
 layout: post-no-feature
 title: "GA Project04"
-description: "Web scraping and predictive modelling of Data Scientists' salaries"
+description: "Web scrape and predict Data Scientists' salaries"
 comments: true
 category: articles
 mathjax: true
 ---

 ![data_science]({{site-url}}/images/data-science.png)

-### Project03: Predicting IOWA liquor sales
+*Image was source from [http://www.lix.polytechnique.fr](http://www.lix.polytechnique.fr)*

+### Project04: Web Scrape & Predict

 ### 1. Introduction

-In this project, the task was to conduct market research as a data scientist, and recommend locations for a new liquor store in IOWA state.
-2015 and 2016 Q1 statewide liquor store transactional data was provided for the research and there were 3 sub-tasks:

-   - Identify suitable locations for a liquor store owner's expansion plans
+In this project, the task was to web scrape career sites for salaries of data scientist job offerings and using data obtained to build a predictive model to predict data scientists' salaries:

+   - Web scrape from chosen websites
+   - Clean data
-   - Create a model to predict future sales
+   - Build classifier model to predict data scientists' salaries

-   - Recommend targets for bottles sold and average bottle price
+### 2. Web Scraping

+Salaries data was scraped from [www.indeed.com](www.indeed.com).
+Some pre-project research was conducted on the best cities for data scientists in the USA and a list of 246 cities was scraped from a separate [site](https://www.goodcall.com/data-center/best-places-data-scientists) as the list of cities to search for salaries.
+Search results was restricted to 300 per city and the following information was extracted:

+   - Job Title
+   - Location
+   - Salary
+   - Company name
+   - Company ratings
+   - Number of reviews
+   - Job Summary

-### 2. Data exploration
+### 3. Data exploration

 The data provided had the following characteristics: